Policies - AM-005

 Form 1099-MISC's will be prepared by State Accounting.
 The original Form W-4NA should be on file at the agency.

-Uncollectable Amounts - State Statute Section 81-8,297, R.R.S., 1943, requires that all requests for waiver or cancellation of charges on behalf of State agencies, boards or commissions be reviewed by the Department of Administrative Services - Risk Management Division.
+Uncollectable Amounts - State Statute Section 81-8,297 requires that all requests for waiver or cancellation of charges on behalf of State agencies, boards or commissions be submitted to the Department of Administrative Services - Risk Management Division.

 14. Nebraska Sales Tax Exemption(5/2017)